humdrum-tools/humdrum-documentation/guide/ch27/index.md

 Simile
 ------

-One of the most important poetic devices is the *simile* \-- where an analogy or metaphorical link is created between two things ("My love is like a red red rose.")
+One of the most important poetic devices is the *simile* &mdash; where an analogy or metaphorical link is created between two things ("My love is like a red red rose.")
 In English, similes are often (though not always) signalled by the presence of the words "like" or "as."

 A simple task involves searching for \`like\' or \`as\' in the lyrics of some input.
-For each occurrence of these words, suppose that we would like to output a line that places the word in context \-- specifically the preceding and following four words.
+For each occurrence of these words, suppose that we would like to output a line that places the word in context &mdash; specifically the preceding and following four words.

 First we transform and isolate the text data using the <span class="tool">text</span> and